ibaryshnikov/game-design/docs/README_EN.md

 ### Web client

-Client to play the game a web browser.
+Client to play the game in a web browser.
 At the moment of writing it supports only multiplayer mode.
 To enter the game from the browser you need to run the server and navigate to a corresponding web page.
 For example, if you are testing it locally, the address would be `http://localhost:8080/game`.
 And if you are running